ocean-eddy-cpt/gcm-filters/docs/theory.rst

 ------------------------------

 In the foregoing discussion the filter scale is fixed over the physical domain.
-It is possible to vary the filter scale over the domain by introducing a "diffusivity" :math:`\kappa`.
+It is possible to vary the filter scale over the domain by introducing a *diffusivity* :math:`\kappa`.
-(This "diffusivity" is nondimensional.)
+(This diffusivity is nondimensional.)
 The Laplacian steps are altered to

 .. math:: \bar{f} \leftarrow \bar{f} + \frac{1}{s_{j}}\nabla\cdot(\kappa\nabla \bar{f})